Immune Reconstitution

 IRIS can also worsen some other conditions, especially autoimmune problems.

 IRIS happens when your immune system acts so strongly and so quickly that it causes a strong inflammation, which actually makes your symptoms worse.
 For most, these symptoms include fever, swollen lymph glands, and rash, and they go away in a few weeks.
-For others, the symptoms are more severe, and they should tell their health care provider.
+For others, the symptoms are more severe, and they should tell their healthcare provider.

-The symptoms often depend on the germs already in your body when the immune system began its strong, inflammatory response.
+The symptoms often depend on the germs already in your body when the immune system begins its strong, inflammatory response.
 You may or may not know that you have these infections.
 They may only be diagnosed when related symptoms occur because of the new and improved immune response.
 The following infections often flare up: Mycobacterium avium complex (MAC), cytomegalovirus (CMV), herpes simplex virus (HSV), hepatitis B and C, tuberculosis (TB), herpes zoster (or shingles), Kaposi sarcoma (KS), and PCP (pneumocystis pneumonia).
 IRIS can also worsen some other conditions, especially autoimmune problems like Graves' disease, lupus, or rheumatoid arthritis.
-It is important to share any new symptoms with your doctor.
+It is important to share any new symptoms with your healthcare provider.

 IRIS usually occurs in the first six weeks of treatment.
 It can occur in anyone starting HIV drugs for the first time, starting HIV drugs after being off them for a while, or switching to new HIV drugs.
 Most cases of IRIS occur in people who have very low CD4 counts and high viral loads when they begin or switch HIV drugs, but IRIS can occur at any CD4 count.
 It also tends to occur more often in people whose CD4 count rises quickly and/or viral load drops quickly after they start HIV treatment.
 You can prevent IRIS, if you begin taking HIV drugs as soon as you are diagnosed with HIV.

 Although the outlook for most people living with HIV who have IRIS is good, the syndrome has been associated with some serious illnesses.
-Discuss IRIS with your health care provider before you start or switch HIV drugs.
+Discuss IRIS with your healthcare provider before you start or switch HIV drugs.

 Taking Care of Yourself

-For women living with HIV, the best way to improve and support your immune system’s health is to take HIV drugs on schedule (adherence is key!), eat well, be physically active, do what you can to manage the stress in your life, and get the support and care you need to stay healthy.
+For people living with HIV, the best way to improve and support your immune system's health is to take HIV drugs on schedule (adherence is key!), eat well, be physically active, do what you can to manage the stress in your life, and get the support and care you need to stay healthy.

 Image